About John Stevens

 - They must cooperate with each other and work as a team.

-He said, “We’re going to make that happen – understand?”
+I said, “We’re going to make that cooperation happen – understand?”

-John began working with the two managers and other key people in their departments.
-He helped each see the other’s issues.
-He coached them on communication and cooperation.
-Gradually he began to see improvement.
+I began working with the two managers and other key people in their departments.
+I helped each see the other’s issues.
+I coached them on communication and cooperation.
+Gradually I began to see improvement.

-John woke up one morning a few months later and noted the improvement He said to himself, “Wow!
-This is where I belong in the business world – helping teams work as teams.”
+I woke up one morning a few months later and had an epiphany.
+I said to myself, “Wow!
+This is where I belong in the business world – helping teams act like teams.

-Since then, all of John’s work has been dedicated to practicing and studying leadership and team-building.
-Currently John is inseparably linked with the business coaching industry.
+Since the Indonesian experience I described, all of my work has been dedicated to practicing and studying leadership and teamwork.
+Now I’m inseparably linked with the business coaching industry.

-Along the way, John has regularly written about his observations of human behavior, and how people can improve the results of their efforts in life and business.
-Check out some of his articles here.
-John is now publishing a weekly newsletter on similar topics.
+Along the way, I’ve written about my observations of human behavior, and how people can improve the results of their efforts in life and business.
+Check out some of my articles here.
+I publish a weekly newsletter on similar topics.
 To receive it, you can sign up here.

-John has held various management positions spanning the aviation, oil and gas, and real estate industries.
-His approach has similarly been characterized by a focus on bringing people together in focused efforts.
-With this focus, the team performance becomes greater than the sum of the individuals’ contributions.
+I’ve held various management positions spanning the aviation, oil and gas, and real estate industries.
+My approach in each has similarly been marked by a focus on bringing people together in coordinated efforts.
+When this works, the team performance becomes greater than the sum of the individuals’ contributions.

-With this background, John is ready to do your promotional copywriting.
-He understands the work you do to help your clients improve their businesses.
-He’s passionate about improving relationships, teamwork and leadership in business.
+With this background, I’m ready to do your promotional copywriting.
+I understand the problems you face, and the work you do to help your clients improve their businesses.
+I’m passionate about improving relationships, teamwork and leadership in business.

-There will be no charge or obligation while you and John discuss your project and see if it’s a good fit for you to work together.
-You won’t pay him a dime until you hire him to write something for you.
+So call me to discuss your writing project.
+Maybe it’s an e-newsletter (I specialize in writing those), white paper, case study, blog, or even a book, which I’ll ghost-write for you.
+There will be no charge or obligation while you and I discuss your plans and see if it’s a good fit for us to work together.
+You won’t pay me a dime until you hire me to write something for you.

-In his personal pursuits, John enjoys people, golf, sports car racing, physical exercise, pool.
+In my personal pursuits, I enjoy people, golf, sports car racing, physical exercise, and pool.
 Of these, people are the most important part of each area of interest.
-Who he plays golf with is much more important to him than how well he plays, or who wins – winning is important, but it’s not what makes the experience.
-The social aspect of the game is much more important to him.
+Whom I play golf with is much more important to me than how well I play, or who wins – winning is important, but it’s not what makes the experience.
+The social aspect of the game is much more important to me.

-John remembers thinking, early in his career, “People are so difficult – machines are much more predictable – turn ’em on, turn ’em off, they mostly do what you tell them to do.
+I remember thinking early in my career, “People are so difficult!
+Machines are much more predictable – turn ’em on, turn ’em off, they mostly do what you tell them to do.
 I’d really rather not deal with people”.
-Now, 50 years later, people are the most important and enjoyable aspect of his life, and his work.
+Now, 50 years later, people are the most important and enjoyable aspect of my life, and my work.